Entrée to Black Paris

 - Richard Wright's Paris.
 A walk that encompasses Notre Dame Cathedral, the Latin Quarter and Saint-Germain-des-Prés, with special emphasis on Wright's haunts and activities.
 To purchase the PDF downloadable version of this walk, please click here.

 - James Baldwin in Paris.
-Sites on this walk include the famous Café de Flore, where Baldwin rewrote Go Tell It on the Mountain and encountered his dear friend Beauford Delaney; the Brasserie Lipp and the Deux Magots – where he and Richard Wright quarreled; and several addresses where he lived, including off-the-beaten-path addresses in the 7th arrondissement.
+Sites on this walk include the famous Café de Flore, where Baldwin rewrote Go Tell It on the Mountain and encountered his dear friend Beauford Delaney; the Brasserie Lipp and the Deux Magots – where he and Richard Wright quarreled; and several addresses where he lived.

 - The Spirit of Africa.
 Explore Château Rouge, an area with a remarkable mix of colors and cultures that features black African boutiques, restaurants, and a market street with several African food vendors.
 Then venture into Barbès for a taste of North Africa in Paris.